mhjensen/Physics321/README.md

 # PHY321, Classical Mechanics I, Michigan State University, Spring 2020

-Here you will find a basis overview of the course, with learning outcomes, teaching schedule etc.
+Here you will find a general overview of the course, with learning outcomes, teaching schedule etc.

-## Practicalities, teaching schedule, deadlines and more
+## Teaching team, grading and other practicalities

 | Lectures |   |    |   Location |
 |---------|----|----|----|